 As a kid growing up in the 70s in Milwaukee, I saw the aftereffects of the civil rights movement, and it has stayed with me my entire life.
-I saw kids getting bused to schools far away from their homes, I saw angry people who had grandparents who either were slaves or who were alive to hear the stories from slaves.
+I saw kids getting bused to schools far away from their homes, I saw angry people who had grandparents and aunties and uncles who were alive to hear the stories from slaves.
 I saw people still fighting for the equality that should have been theirs from birth.

 Had I been born a few years before, I might have been able to see Dr. King.
 I look forward to the day when I will one day enter the pearly gates and meet him.
 I suspect he’ll have a long line of people waiting to talk to him, to thank him.

 While it’s wrong to idolize any man, I do have a great respect for Martin Luther King, Jr. I know he is a man and imperfect like all of us are, but I also know what he did was extraordinary.
 He is an American hero, standing up to hate, fighting it with love.

 How Do You Stand Up to Hate Without Being Hateful Yourself?

 Being a Christian doesn’t mean you close your eyes to the injustices in the world.
 It doesn’t mean you put a smile on your face as others treat you unfairly, and it certainly doesn’t mean you shrug off hate and racism.
 I’m shocked by the people who love Jesus and yet close their eyes to the mistreatment of others.

 If the civil rights movement taught me anything, it is that nonviolent protest and using your voice is exactly the way to combat hate and injustice.
 Civil rights leaders like King and John Lewis withstood beatings, personal and business attacks, and hate directed in so many forms it astounds me that they fought like they did.
 Despite everything they endured, they kept their eyes on the goal of a society where all were equal.